 SNP MSP Derek Mackay is urging Renfrewshire’s dog owners not to leave their pets in hot cars this summer.

-Mr Mackay is highlighting research undertaken by Dogs Trust which shows that most people believe it is fine to leave a dog in a car if counter-measures are taken, such as leaving a window open or parking under a tree.
+Mr Mackay is highlighting research undertaken by Dogs Trust which shows that almost 48% of people believe it is ok to leave a dog in a car if counter-measures are taken, such as leaving a window open or parking under a tree.

 The Renfrewshire North & West MSP is warning constituents that on even wet or cooler days, leaving their pet in the car even for a few minutes can be dangerous.